Restoring Comfort, Movement, and Balance in the Horse’s Body

 Addressing these signs early can help restore comfort, improve performance, and prevent further compensation patterns from developing.

-Committed to collaborative care, referring to veterinarians when medical evaluation or treatment is indicated.
+Committed to collaborative care, with referrals to veterinarians when medical evaluation or treatment is needed.

 57 Equine Therapy provides bodywork and movement support.
-This service is not a substitute for veterinary diagnosis or treatment.
+These services are not a substitute for veterinary diagnosis or treatment.

 Horse Massage / Acupressure / Equine Care